jonbrooks01/class-201-lab02/README.md

 ## About Me Quiz

 This website displays prompts that ask the user yes and no questions about me the author.
+In addition the prompts include a guessing game and give your score at the end displaying how many questions you have gotten correct.

 Author: Jonathan Brooks